-The Historical Voorlinden Museum (which also houses the largest private art collection in the Netherlands), The Royal Military Museum Oranjehotel, and the National Maritime Museum (Het Scheepvaartmuseum).
+The Historical Voorlinden Museum (which also houses the most extensive private art collection in the Netherlands), The Royal Military Museum Oranjehotel, and the National Maritime Museum (Het Scheepvaartmuseum).

 How many museums are there in the Hague?

-There are more than fifty museums that make The Hague one of Europe’s best-served towns for history buffs, science geeks, and art lovers.
+More than fifty museums make The Hague one of Europe’s best-served towns for history buffs, science geeks, and art lovers.

 - Travel Hacking 101

 - Best Travel Credit Cards

 - Latest Posts